My Birthday Blog Post (Or "What I Learned In The Past 12 Months")

 The next time I find myself with a blank slate, schedule-wise, I’ll be sketching in some daily routines (with pencil, so they can be changed later).
 The bigger take home here is: know thyself, and act accordingly.

-I did go to the Toronto Islands several times with my partner.
-After living in different cities for eight months, it was great to spend more time together.
-Even so, having fun, going on dates (whether single or in a relationship) and socializing requires effort.
-We had to be proactive to book off time together, make all the snacks (gotta have all the snacks at the beach!) and pry ourselves away from home and work to make this a priority.
+After living in different cities for eight months, it was great to spend more time with my partner.
+Even so, socializing requires effort.
+We had to be proactive to book off time together, make all the snacks (gotta have snacks!) and pry ourselves away from home and work to make this a priority.
 As a grown up, having fun is something that needs to be (ironically) worked for, or it too easily falls by the wayside.

-In August I learned that settling into a new place takes so much longer than I hoped it would.
-Some things just required the passage of time to adjust to, and that’s it.
-It’s not a matter of setting my mind to it, or anything like that.
-It’s just waking up every day, living life and letting things shift and settle on their own.
+In August I learned that settling into a new place takes much longer than I hoped it would (oh no, more planning fallacy!?).
+Some things just require the passage of time and that’s that.
+Sometimes the best way to adjust to a big change is to wake up every day, live ya life and let things shift and settle on their own.

 That sounds pretty wise, doesn’t it?
 Well, my friend, that’s hindsight.
 I resisted and struggled and tried to mentally head butt my way through this process.
 I stressed myself out very unnecessarily.
 The only side benefit of that is that I tired myself out and eventually accepted that I was still adjusting, and just let it happen.

-The beginning of Fall is always a busy time for me, and it’s a time of year I really enjoy.
-It feels like second January, the start of the academic year, which I am no longer a part of, still get all swept up in, excitement-wise.
-What can I say, I like school, learning, and buying fun, cool stationary items that I don’t really need.
+The beginning of Fall is a time of year I really enjoy.
+I get all swept up in Back-to-School fever.
+I enjoy buying fun, cool stationary items that I don’t really need.

 It’s best for me to go into this time of year with a clear intention and sound strategy, because the fall flies by and I like to feel like I finished off the last quarter of the year with lots of productivity.
-I didn’t do that this past September, which how I know it’s best for me to have a plan for fall.
-This August I booked myself in for a half day retreat with myself to do some serious planning.
+I didn’t do that this September, which is how I know it’s best for me to have a plan going into fall.
+I’ve booked a half day retreat with myself to do some serious planning next August :)

-It’s too easy for me to slide down the slippery slope of not making time for self care, by thinking “I’m good” or “I don’t have time for that”.
+It’s too easy for me to slide down the slippery slope of not making time for self care, by thinking “I’m good” or “I don’t have time for that” or “Oh look, an email!”.
 And it always bites me in the butt!
+Always.
 Self care needs to happen daily.

-Sometimes I get deep down into a Big Funk and feel like everything is the worst - and that’s okay.
+Sometimes (like this month for example) I get deep down into a Big Funk and feel like everything is the worst - and that’s okay.
 It’s so important to remember that this is natural, because when I forget that, the Funk can turn into a full blown self esteem attack.
 Feeling the lowest I can feel is the most counterproductive, and seems to strip away all the possibility of moving forward.
-However, I did manage to get myself out of the Funk, first by taking action and then by dealing with my thoughts and feelings.
-That might seem backwards, but sometimes that’s the best way for getting unstuck.
+However, I did manage to get myself out of the Funk; first by taking action and then by dealing with my thoughts and feelings.

 I’m very grateful for the choice I’ve made to change the way I relate to the ‘Holiday Season’.
 I’m usually pretty chill, I don’t stress about shopping, and making everything perfect.